onurnergiz/ChatGUI/README.md

 Hello Guys.
 I made a Chat Aplicattion by Python.
-If you want use this program you should download some libraris.
+If you want use this program you should download some libraries.
 Thanks...